Before you Hire a Security Systems Provider- Think About This:

 Lower Volume Customer base

-Large projects amongst fewer clients; Focuses time and energy on detailed plans and integration process specific to a variety of different commercial facilities
+Larger projects amongst fewer clients; commercial providers can focus time and energy on detailed plans and integration processes specific to a variety of different commercial facilities.

 Cable Installation

-Follows BICSI Standards, and is placed 3-5 feet suspended above the ceiling in j-hooks or o-rings to prevent fire hazards
+Commercial installation follows BICSI Standards and is placed 3-5 feet suspended above the ceiling in j-hooks or o-rings to prevent fire hazards.

 Comprehensive Install & Higher Cost Solutions

-Makes use of high tech, up to date, integratable technology that outweighs the cost and ultimately works exceptionally
+Commercial providers make use of solid, up-to-date, integrated technology that outweighs the cost and ultimately works exceptionally compared to other systems.

 Avoiding Large National Security Systems Providers

-The negatives are very apparent when considering the use of large national security systems provider.
+The negatives are very apparent when considering the use of large national security systems providers.
 These companies are more expensive due to the persona they display in being a nationwide provider.
-The truth is, they have limited design and technology expertise and outsource the majority of (their customers’ designs) to the manufacturers whom they have purchasing agreements with.
+The truth is, they have limited design and technology expertise and outsource the majority of (their customers’) designs to the manufacturers with whom they have purchasing agreements.
 The agreement is simple.
 National System Integrator agrees to ‘specify’ the Manufacturer’s products into the accounts they serve and the Manufacturer gives them a steep discount on products (enhancing profit margins for the National System Integrator).
 Their goal is met through meeting a quota, whereas enterprise security system providers find achievement through providing the best-in-breed solution that fits the needs of their clients.

-We’ve heard first hand from end-users that it’s not uncommon for a response to request for service to take several days or in extreme cases weeks.
-Again, depending on what the specific service issue is the National Systems Integrator may have a few ‘experts’ on the team but those experts are running in circles supporting the non-expert service technicians in the field.
-A variety of polls have found they provide poor service and ultimately do not provide long-term value whereas security systems providers that are less nationalized do.
+We’ve heard firsthand from end-users that it is not uncommon for these companies to take several days or even weeks to respond to service requests.
+Again, depending on what the specific service issue is, the National Systems Integrator may have a few ‘experts’ on the team, but those experts are often running in circles supporting the non-expert service technicians in the field.
+A variety of polls have found that they provide poor service and ultimately do not provide long-term value compared to less nationalized security systems providers.

 Convergent Technologies